KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 Kerberos
 --------

-If you are installing Kylo on a Kerberos cluster you will need to configure the applications before certain features will work
+If you are installing Kylo on a Kerberos cluster, you will need to configure the applications before certain features will work

 Optional: Configure Kerberos For Your Local HDP Sandbox